selwynpolit/d9book/book/render.md

 You can specify caching information when creating render arrays.
 Cache keys, cache contexts, cache tags and cache max-age can all be defined.

 The Drupal rendering process has the ability to cache rendered output at any level in a render array hierarchy.
-This allows expensive calculations to be done infrequently, and speeds up page loading.
+This allows expensive calculations to be done infrequently and speeds up page loading.
 See the [Cache API topic](https://api.drupal.org/api/drupal/core%21core.api.php/group/cache/10.0.x) for general information about the cache system.

 In order to make caching possible, the following information needs to be present: